Matariki - a time for new beginnings

 Matariki is our Aotearoa New Year.
-Matariki signals a time to reflect on the year past and look forward to new goals and journeys ahead.
+It's a time to reflect on the year past and look forward to new goals and journeys ahead.

-It takes its name from the seven star constellation which reappears over the horizon in late May.
-In Western astronomy this constellation is called The Pleiades.
+It takes its name from the seven star constellation which appears over the horizon in late May.
+In Western astronomy this constellation is called The Pleiades (or Subaru in Japan).

 What are some new beginnings you'd like to introduce into your life?
 Here are some ideas:

 - Get fit.
 Look at your diet and exercise and see if there are any improvements to be made.
-If you smoke - give it up.
+If you smoke - give it up - here's some info about how.

 - Start or update your family history.
 Whakapapa is our history, who we are.
 Matariki is a great time to learn about the deeds and actions of our ancestors and how they have shaped who we are today.